Grandidier's mongoose

 The species is sympatric with two other carnivores, the fossa (Cryptoprocta ferox) and the introduced Indian civet (Viverricula indica).
 However, there seems to be virtually no range or dietary overlap between these animals and Grandidier's mongoose.
 From sub-fossil evidence, it is clear that the region underwent drastic climatic change during the last 3000–2000 years.
 It is presumed that the distribution of this mongoose was notably broader and the proportion of prey types different in earlier times than today.
 Grandidier's mongoose must have adapted to dryer conditions, which have resulted in its very limited distribution and the exploitation of notably small prey.

 The animals can be vocal, with a cooing mew, and are described as sociable and playful.

+Etymology

+The species is named after Alfred Grandidier, a French naturalist who made zoological collections in Madagascar in the mid-1800s.
+It was originally given the adjectival name Galidictis grandidiensis but this was later corrected by the author to G. grandidieri in accordance with Article 31(a) of the International Code of Zoological Nomenclature.